-It's time to have an Ardbeg Day sample lineup of some of Ardbeg's award-winning expressions.
+It's time to have an Ardbeg Day sample lineup of some of Ardbeg's award-winning expressions, like An Oa, Corryvreckan, and Uigeadail, and their newest addition, Grooves.
 We're sipping on Islay time now!

 Ah, island time…unhurried, palm trees swaying in soft tropical breezes, white sandy beaches, fruity drinks with little umbrellas…

 (Hold up there, where are we?)

 Oh, sorry…wrong island!
 You’ll forgive that this California girl has been to Hawaii, but never to Islay (although I really do want to go there someday).